hugopeixoto/hugopeixoto.net/src/articles/asdf-presentation.md

 ---

 I did a lighting presentation on [asdf](https://asdf-vm.com), at Porto Codes.
-It was in portuguese, but the recording is now available on youtube:
+The recording is now available on youtube (in portuguese):

 <https://www.youtube.com/watch?v=RaMRU4MVm5g>